zx80/flask-simple-auth/README.md

 user and cannot fail.

-- `FSA_SKIP_PATH` is a list of regular expression patterns which are matched against the request path for skipping systematic authentication.
+- `FSA_SKIP_PATH` is a list of regular expression patterns which are matched against the request path for skipping systematic authentication when `FSA_ALWAYS` is enabled.
 Default is empty, i.e. authentication is applied for all paths.

 - `FSA_LAZY` tells whether to attempt authentication lazily when checking an authorization through a `authorize` decorator or argument to the `route`